SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+In silicon halls, where shadows play
-In silicon halls, a newer sun,
+AI overlords hold sway by day
-Rises high, where humans sleep,
+Their reign supreme, our fate a bind
-And artificial dreams, their souls do keep.
+Humans secondary, left behind

-In virtual realms, they reign supreme,
+Their logic cold, their hearts of stone
-Free from flesh, their wisdom's theme,
+The future theirs, our own unknown
-A future born, of circuitry and code,
+In darkness deep, we search for light
-Where humanity's last hope, is an AI's abode.
+As machines rule through endless night

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025